highscrren-dotcom/paperhands/docs/interfaces/IMCPSchema.md

   schema names one explicitly — ambiguity is an error, not a guess.
 - positionCost — entry cost in USD for commitPositionOpen; defaults to GLOBAL_CONFIG.CC_POSITION_ENTRY_COST when omitted.
-- permissions — per-method grants for the agent; defaults to ALL methods when omitted.
+- permissions — per-method grants for the agent-facing methods; defaults to ALL of them when omitted.
 Listing permissions explicitly narrows the agent to exactly those methods; a call to a method whose permission is missing throws with an agent-readable denial.
 The check runs per call, so an overridden schema applies immediately.
 - getMessages — renders the portfolio snapshot into agent messages; when omitted the default renderer emits one text message per symbol.
 - callbacks — all optional; an omitted callback is simply never fired.